How to Use LinkedIn in 2026

 2. Sending the post (in a private message).

 These are the strongest signals for the algorithm that your content is valuable.
 Create materials that people want to return to, not just “scroll past.”
+Read more about these metrics in my LinkedIn analytics guide: Sends and Saves explained.

 Today, when you open your inbox, you see 15 messages generated by automation offering a “non-binding invitation to a Teams meeting.”
 The effectiveness of such activities is dropping drastically.
 Conversion from invitations used to be 50-60%, now 30% is a good result.
 And although I produce automation software myself, I repeat: don’t be a bot, there’s a human on the other side who wants to be treated like a human, not a record to check off in your CRM.